About This Blog

 The cover of this old text labeled its book as the Graded Classics Fifth Reader.
 Another was Community and Vocational Civics.
 English literature was one of the others.
 The prices of the books were all stamped on the covers.
 My favorite, the Graded Classics, was marked 37 cents for its hardbound, 368 pages of content.
 If the covers didn't give away the ages of the books, the contents surely did.

 I found in them the most beautiful prose.
 Each paragraph was written in the early poetic language of the Kings English.
-It was nice to think that school kids back then were recognised for their ability to learn and process information, without dumbing the language down.
+It was nice to think that school kids back then were recognized for their ability to learn and process information, without dumbing the language down.
 The instruction in each of the books was so straightforward and wise.

 Some passages in each of the school books extolled the virtues of work, responsibility, and citizenship.
 They promoted family unity and togetherness.
 They encouraged students to be "forthright and honest in every endeavor."
 One book even dared to begin its first chapter with a prayer by Robert Louis Stevenson.